mikkelcato/uni-bach/uni-5-sem/gr/chpt/chpt-2.typ

 $
   z^2 (r) = 4 R(r-R)
 $
-plotting this gives an embedding diagram as in @wormhole:
+plotting this gives an embedding diagram as in wormhole:
+/*
 #figure(
   image("Lorentzian_Wormhole.svg", width: 50%),
   caption: [An _embedding diagram_ of a wormhole.],
 ) <wormhole>
+*/
 At the throat: $z = 0 => r = R$, so the throat has radius $R$.
 So the surface at $T=0$ connects regions I and III, meaning in principle there is a path between the two black hole exteriors.
 We'd like to determine the lifetime of this path.
 Nothing is special to $T = 0$ about the above procedure, all slices with $T = "const"$ gives a surface with $r_"throat" = r_"min" = r(X=0, T)$.
 We saw that $T = 0 => r_"min" = R$.
 For $T = 1$ we find $r_"min" = 0$ meaning the wormhole closes, and for $T > 1$ it pinches off ($r_"min" in CC$).
 This happens on a timescale
 $
   dd(t, d: Delta) tilde R/c